Who Is Credit Collection Services?

 Paying by credit card may be easier but remember that they have been accused of overcharging customers and once they have your credit card number, you give up a measure of control.

 When to Ask for Help

 Laws governing credit repayment can be complicated and difficult to understand.
-Even if the law is on your side, it can be difficult to get CCS or other creditors to fully comply with it.
+Even if the law is on your side, it can be difficult to get a debt collector or original creditor to fully comply with it.